Web Analytics

 Step 9: Bypass and Compare

 Regularly bypass the soft clipper to compare the processed and unprocessed sounds.
-This will help you gauge the impact of the effect and make necessary adjustments.
+This will help you gauge the impact and make necessary adjustments.
 Sometimes, a subtle touch can make all the difference.

 In the hands of an experienced audio engineer, a soft clipper is a powerful tool for enhancing your mixes.
 It lets you control peak levels, add warmth, and create a harmonically pleasing saturation effect.